jvanosdol/password-generator/README.md

 ## Features

-This website shows off CSS UI scrolling and dynamic styling that changes depending on the user's viewport.
+This web app shows off generating strings of a psecified length filled with randomly selected characters.
+The user is shown several prompts allowing the user to pick and choose how long they want the password to be, as well as the specific type of characters.

 ## How to Contribute